dmitriy-myz/ansible-postgresql/README.md

 # Descrition
-This role installs and configures encrypted cockroach cluster db.
+This role installs and configures postgresql db.
 See samples directory